needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 }
 ```

-You don't need to call `Dispose` for the following:

-- Tensors that you receive via the `worker.PeekOutput` call.
-Refer to [Get output from a model](get-the-output.md).
+If you get a handle to a tensor via the [`worker.PeekOutput`](xref:Unity.Sentis.IWorker.PeekOutput) call, the memory allocator still holds responsibility for that memory, you thus do not need to `Dispose` of it.
+For more information on `PeekOutput`, refer to [Get output from a model](get-the-output.md).
-- `CPUOps`, `GPUPixelOps`, `GPUComputeOps` and `GPUCommandBufferOps` objects you create with no allocator.

 ## Additional resources